Subashini491/cyber-crime-against-women-india/README.md

 This project analyses cyber crimes against women across 28 Indian states using NCRB data.
 The goal is to uncover patterns, identify high-risk states, and demonstrate that raw crime numbers alone can be deeply misleading in policy analysis.

 ---
+The Power BI dashboard file ([Cyber Crime.pbix](./Cyber%20Crime.pbix)) is included in this repository and can be opened using Microsoft Power BI Desktop.

+To explore the dashboard interactively, download the PBIX file and open it using Power BI Desktop.

+---

 ## 🎯 Objective